chocogititup/Finance-Tracker/README.md

 # 💰 Personal Finance Tracker (Java)

 A simple command-line-based personal finance tracker built using Java.
-This project allows users to track income and expenses, categorize transactions, and view summaries — a great example of Java programming in action.
+This project allows users to track income and expenses, categorize transactions, and view summaries.

 ---